awsdocs/aws-kms-developer-guide/doc_source/enabling-keys.md

 ## Enabling and disabling CMKs \(console\)<a name="enabling-keys-console"></a>

-You can enable and disable customer managed CMKs from the IAM section of the AWS Management Console\.
+You can use the AWS KMS console to enable and disable [customer managed CMKs](concepts.md#customer-cmk)\.

 1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.